Paula Narváez

-Paula Narváez Ojeda (born 22 May 1972) is a Chilean politician and psychologist who is the Chile ambassador to the United Nations under President Gabriel Boric.
+Paula Narváez Ojeda (born 22 May 1972) is a Chilean politician and psychologist who is the United Nations Population Fund (UNFPA) Regional Director for Latin American and the Caribbean.
+She was Chile ambassador to the United Nations under President Gabriel Boric.
 She was elected as the seventy-ninth President of the United Nations Economic and Social Council on 27 July 2023.

 She served as Minister Secretary General of Government during the second administration of Michelle Bachelet.
 Narváez was the nominee of the Socialist Party in the 2021 Chilean presidential election.

 Biography

 Paula Narváez was born in Osorno, Chile, on 22 May 1972, and spent her childhood and youth in Puerto Montt.
 Her basic and secondary education took place at the Immaculate Conception school in that city.
 Later she traveled to Santiago, where she studied psychology at Andrés Bello University, graduating in 1996.
 She has a master's degree in Economics and Regional Management from Austral University and a master's in Latin American Studies from Georgetown University.